Dominique Nasser: Musical Artist

 And a challenging moment?

 Learning to understand that no matter how much talent you may have or even how hard you work, your sound is never going to appeal to everyone.
 Particularly to people within the music industry, who will always have their own opinions and biases in regards to what sounds/feels 'good.'
-So a big challenge for me was learning how to detach from those opinions and continuing to create music that I loved in spite of them.
+So a big challenge for me was learning how to detach from those opinions and continuing to create music that I loved despite them.

 How do you keep going when things get challenging?